Walter Nini on set, camera in hand

 Video Producer · Editor · Motion Designer From liability to asset

 (1) The Video Spotlight for Foundation's YouTube page.
-I worked with the C-Suite to tell the company's story quickly and clearly — some of whom had never been on camera before.
+I worked with the C-Suite to tell the company's story quickly and clearly.
+Some of whom had never been on camera before.

 (2) Regional streaming ad targeting contractors in Pittsburgh.
 Bold, declarative, built for the industry.
 Drove measurable site traffic and performed well in a follow-up email retargeting campaign.